 Over the past few years, the widespread availability of aggregated intent signals has enabled sales teams to obtain notifications when the online activity of various contacts within a target account appears to be “surging” around a topic that is relevant to a particular product category.
 This has fueled a new generation of ABM orchestration engines that seek contact engagement whenever the timing for a sales discussion appears to be right.
-While sales teams may appreciate this kind of intelligence, vendors embarking on an ABM approach severely limit the number of accounts that can be addressed in this real time manner.
+While sales teams may appreciate this kind of intelligence, vendors embarking on an ABM or qualified leads marketing approach severely limit the number of accounts that can be addressed in this real time manner.
 Without an investment in reaching other prospects within a vendor’s total addressable market, ABM puts a cap on the size of a sales pipeline at any point in time.

 In this study, senior IT executives in US based, mid-sized companies were surveyed about how and why buying committees are formed and function.
 A total of 226 completed surveys were returned and 14 follow up interviews were granted by respondents to the survey.
 To complement this buyer side research, B2B Buyer Insights also conducted interviews with senior marketing executives in cloud-based technology companies.
 The IT survey and all subsequent interviews were conducted between September 2020 and December 2020.

 A large majority of respondents stated that, once a decision was made to acquire technology for a specific purpose, their company took no more than 30 days to develop a shortlist of vendors.
 Over 60% of respondents answered that the actual evaluation process and purchase took 90 days or less.
 Another 18% of respondents indicated that evaluations and purchases occur in 180 days or less.
 It is probably no surprise that established and well-funded vendors are more often the initial choices to appear on shortlists.
 The research phase of the buyer journey is often used to better understand the offerings of those existing vendors, while one or two open “slots” are made available for newly discovered contenders to be added.